Countries represented by MIDP alumni

 |Non-degree certificate**||8 courses (24 credit hours): 4 MIDP seminars and 4 electives||Not required||Not required||One academic year|

-* To be eligible for the one-year degree, applicants must have completed at least seven years of full time work experience or five years and have one year of graduate-level coursework in a relevant field, and must also have an academic background in market-based economics with high grades/marks.
+* To be eligible for the accelerated 30 credit degree, applicants must have completed at least 5 years of professional experience and the equivalent of one-year of previous graduate level coursework in a relevant field.

 **If you are currently a graduate student in another department with an interest or focus in international development policy, we encourage you to review information about our concurrent graduate International Development Policy Certificate